“The first law of leadership is that people do what people see.” –John Maxwell

 That is where my love for the outdoors was born.

-People in the Pacific Northwest are different than Californians in many ways—for starters, they do everything rain or shine, because if they waited for shine, they would hardly leave home!
+People in the Pacific Northwest are different than Californians in many ways—for starters, they do everything rain or shine, because if they waited for shine, they would never leave their couch!

 One of the guys in my dorm introduced me to rock climbing—which would become my obsession for years to come.
-And when I moved to Santa Barbara to finish college, I would be able to climb year-round.
+And when I moved to Santa Barbara to finish college, I was able to climb year-round.

 Rock climbing is not an easy sport to get into.
 The outdoor locations can be tricky to find unless someone takes you there, and the consequences are big if you don’t know what you are doing.

 And you really have to trust your partner.
 One holds the rope while the other person climbs.
-You literally hold their life in your hands.
+They literally hold your life in your hands.

 But I wanted to excel at climbing, so I posted an online ad for a climbing partner.